amirhessam88/amirhessam/README.md

 ```

 ## Citation
-If you use REC in academic work, please consider citing
+If you use the library in academic work, please consider citing
 https://doi.org/10.1117/12.2304418 .

 ### Bibtex Entry: